andOrlando/rubato/README.md

 Why go through all this hastle?
 Why not just use awestore?
 That's a good question and to be fair you can use whatever interpolator you so choose.
-However, this interpolator does have one advantage, which is that interruptions are as perfect as can be.
+However, rubato does have one advantage, which is that interruptions are as perfect as can be.
 It conserves the current position and slope of the previous animation when you start a new one, and even allows you to use a custom specific easing animation for interruptions.
 Basically the interruptions are mathematically as smooth as you can possibly make them.
 Kinda.

-Furthermore, if you use this interpolator, you get to brag about how annoying it was to set up a monstrous derivative just to write a custom easing function, like the one shown in [Custom Easing Function](#c-e-f)'s example.
+Furthermore, if you use rubato, you get to brag about how annoying it was to set up a monstrous derivative just to write a custom easing function, like the one shown in [Custom Easing Function](#c-e-f)'s example.
 That's a benefit, not a downside, I promise.